Entebbe raid: Departure

 After the raid, the Israeli assault team returned to their aircraft and began loading the hostages.
 Ugandan soldiers shot at them in the process.
 The Israeli commandos returned fire, inflicting casualties on the Ugandans.
 During this brief but intense firefight, Ugandan soldiers fired from the airport control tower.
 At least five commandos were wounded, and the Israeli unit commander, Yonatan Netanyahu, was killed.
 Israeli commandos fired light machine guns and a rocket-propelled grenade back at the control tower, suppressing the Ugandans' fire.
 According to one of Idi Amin's sons, the soldier who shot Netanyahu, a cousin of the Amin family, was killed by return fire.
 The Israelis finished evacuating the hostages, loaded Netanyahu's body into one of the planes, and left the airport.
 The entire operation lasted 53 minutes – of which the assault lasted only 30 minutes.
 All seven hijackers present, and 45 Ugandan soldiers, were killed.
+(Note: Based on a Reuters report, historian Derek R. Peterson claimed that the Uganda Army Air Force commander was among those killed during the operation.
+As Godwin Sule was the acting air force commander in 1976, and survived the raid, it is unclear who the Reuters report referred to.)
 Eleven Soviet-built MiG-17 and MiG-21 fighter planes of the Uganda Army Air Force were destroyed on the ground at Entebbe Airport.
 Out of the 106 hostages, 3 were killed, 1 was left in Uganda (74-year-old Dora Bloch), and approximately 10 were wounded.
 The 102 rescued hostages were flown to Israel via Nairobi, Kenya, shortly after the raid.

 Ugandan reaction

-Relatives pay last respects to Dora Bloch, 75, after she was murdered by officers of the Ugandan army.

 Amin was furious upon learning of the raid, and reportedly boasted that he could have taught the Israelis a lesson if he had known that they would strike.
 Following the raid, Maliyamungu had 14 soldiers arrested under suspicion of collaborating with the Israelis.
 Once they were gathered in a room at Makindye Barracks, he shot 12 of them with his pistol.
 Uganda Army Chief of Staff Mustafa Adrisi reportedly wanted to incarcerate or execute Godwin Sule, the Entebbe Air Base commander, who was absent from his post during the raid.
 Sule had left the air base early that day to meet a female companion at Lake Victoria Hotel on 4 July.
 Despite Adrisi's demands, Sule's closeness to President Amin guaranteed his safety.

+The raid also sparked anger among sections of the Ugandan population.
+According to Amin's advisor Bob Astles, Uganda Army soldiers were so angry that they "accused [Amin] of allowing the Israelis (IDF) into the country" and even threatened him.
+The president responded by deflecting blame, claiming that the IDF had been assisted by Ugandan civilian collaborators.
+On 5 July, a Ugandan man named Abubakar Kibudde wrote a letter to the president, proposing that he and his veteran organization would join a volunteer army under Amin to oppose Israel and the Apartheid states of southern Africa.